 9. Vermont

-Sitting at 1.83%, Vermont’s property tax rate is the fourth highest in the nation.
-In Vermont, landlords must issue a 14-day written notice for unpaid rent before they can file an eviction lawsuit.
-The eviction process in the state is notoriously drawn-out, often taking anywhere from four to seven months.
+Vermont’s property tax rate is 1.83%, the fourth highest in the nation.
+Landlords must issue a 14-day written notice for unpaid rent before they can file an eviction lawsuit.
+The eviction process in the state is notoriously drawn out, often taking four to seven months.

-In Vermont, if landlords drag their feet on essential repairs, tenants can take matters into their own hands.
-They’re legally allowed to handle repairs themselves, deduct the costs from their rent, or simply withhold rent until the issue is resolved.
+In Vermont, if landlords delay essential repairs, tenants can take matters into their own hands.
+They’re legally allowed to handle repairs themselves, deduct the costs from their rent, or withhold rent until the issue is resolved.

 10. Delaware

-Delaware law caps security deposits at just a month’s rent, and landlords are on a tight clock to return them—just 20 days post-move-out.
+Delaware law caps security deposits at a month’s rent, and landlords must return them within 20 days of moving out.

 When it comes to repairs, Delaware tenants don’t have to wait around.
 If something breaks, landlords have just 12 days to fix it following a written notice from the tenant.
-If the landlord doesn’t fix it after 12 days, tenants can legally keep up to two-thirds of their rent or sort out the repairs themselves and shave the cost off the next month’s rent.
+If the landlord doesn’t fix it after 12 days, tenants can legally keep up to two-thirds of their rent, sort out the repairs themselves, and shave the cost off next month’s rent.

-While it has one of the lowest effective property tax rates in the country, Delaware requires landlords to give substantial notices to tenants before taking certain actions.
-For rent increases and lease terminations on month-to-month leases, landlords need to give a full 60-day notice.
+While it has one of the country’s lowest effective property tax rates, Delaware requires landlords to give substantial notice to tenants before taking specific actions.
+For rent increases and lease terminations on month-to-month leases, landlords must provide a full 60-day notice.

 What States Have the Highest Eviction Rates?

-Since the start of the pandemic in March 2020, Princeton University’s Eviction Lab has kept an eye on eviction filings throughout the U.S. Based on their data, some states and cities witness significantly higher eviction filings than others.
-This is driven by a mix of economics, policy, and the latent impacts of the COVID-19 pandemic on housing.
+Since the start of the pandemic in March 2020, Princeton University’s Eviction Lab has monitored eviction filings throughout the U.S. Based on their data, some states and cities witness significantly higher eviction filings than others.
+A mix of economics, policy, and the latent impacts of the COVID-19 pandemic on housing drives this.

 High evictions might paint a contrasting picture for landlords.
-On the one hand, it signifies an easier eviction process.
-Conversely, it could also mean you’re more likely to attract less than ideal tenants.
+On the one hand, it signifies a more straightforward eviction process.
+Conversely, it could also mean you’re more likely to attract less-than-ideal tenants.
 So, which states saw the highest eviction rates between 2023 and 2024?
 Let’s dive in.

 1. Virginia